 From Negril to Ocho Rios: 3 hours’ drive.

-Whether you’re passing through Jamaica on a cruise liner, or staying at your favorite Jamaican all-inclusive resort, there are a few items you should pack to ensure a relaxed day on your Dunn’s Fall River escapade.
+Whether you’re passing through Jamaica on a cruise liner, or staying at your favorite Jamaican all-inclusive resort, there are a few items you should pack to ensure a relaxed day on your Dunn’s River Falls escapade.

 Capturing the moment is what allows great memories to live on, but we wouldn’t advise you to bring a fancy camera to enjoy the falls.
 It will likely get wet or damaged.
 A simple point-and-shoot HD waterproof camera will allow you to create stress-free snaps along the way.
 If you forgot to bring a camera, it’s not a lost opportunity.
 Be sure to don your best smile at all times because you never know when a Falls-employed photographer may cross your path.
 Be warned, though, that they will charge you a small fee for the photograph if you want a copy to take home.

 If you are not a Jamaican resident, admittance to Dunn’s River Falls is about $25 USD per person, ages 13 and up, while admittance for children aged 12 and under is about $17 USD.
 Jamaican residents pay $1000 JMD per person for visitors aged 13 years and up (those who are aged 18 and older must present a locally issued picture ID), and $500 JMD if the child is 12 years old or younger.